bonkstok/golang-repo/README.md

-# golang-repo
+Repo to store some script / progress of my golang journey.
-repo to keep track of trying to learn some golang
+Trying to write and improve.